steveking-gh/brink/README.md

 **A Brink program must have exactly one output statement.**

 ---

 ## `print <expression> [, <expression>, ...];`

 The print statement evaluates the comma separated list of expressions and prints them to the console.
+For expressions, print displays unsigned values in hex and signed values in decimal.
+If needed, the `to_u64` and to `to_i64` functions can control the output style.

+Brink executes a given print statement for each instance found in the output file.
+In other words, a print statement in a section written multiple times will execute multiple times in the order found.

+Example:

+    section bar {
+        print "Section 'bar' starts at ", abs(), "\n";
+        wrs "bar";
+    }

+    // top level section
+    section foo {
+        print "Output spans address range ", abs(foo), "-", abs(foo) + sizeof(foo),
+              " (", to_i64(sizeof(foo)), " bytes)\n";
+        wrs "foo";
+        wr bar;
+        wr bar;
+        wr bar;
+    }

+    output foo 0x1000;  // starting absolute address is 0x1000

+Will result in the following console output:

+    Output spans address range 0x1000-0x100C (12 bytes) Section 'bar' starts at 0x1003
+    Section 'bar' starts at 0x1006
+    Section 'bar' starts at 0x1009

 ---